Caylen Croft: Professional wrestling career

+Early career (1999–2003)

 Pavone made his debut in 2001 as a student of Nightmare Danny Davis and Nick Dinsmore.
 Within two years, he appeared at the ECWA Super 8 Tournament in April 2003 and began competing in Ohio Valley Wrestling (OVW) several weeks later.

 World Wrestling Entertainment (2003–2006)

 After forming a brief tag team with Nova, using the ring name Chris Cage, Pavone later teamed up with Tank Toland to form Adrenaline.
 Together, they went on to win the OVW Southern Tag Team Championship three times during 2003 and 2004.
 He later won his first and only OVW Heavyweight Championship after defeating Matt Morgan, before losing it a few months later to Chad Toland, the on-screen cousin of his tag partner Tank.
 He later won his fourth and final OVW Southern Tag Team Championship, this time with newcomer Mike Mizanin.
 Together, they feuded with the Toland Cousins (Tank and Chad) and The Throwbacks.
 Pavone, however, was released from his contract due to behavior problems, leaving Mizanin to defend and ultimately lose the Tag Team Championship to The Throwbacks.

+Pavone would return to OVW and the independents.
+In 2007, he worked for Ring Of Honor.